Resolving Wage And Hour Disputes For Workers

 Besides getting rightful compensation for yourself, taking legal action can help people who currently work for your employer as well as future hires receive their fair payment under the law.
 We will be by your side the entire time to explain what is going on and keep you up to date on your case.
 We will draw on our negotiation and litigation experience to deliver you the best possible outcome in a timely manner.

-For a free consultation, call 703-378-5000 or send us an email and schedule an appointment at our McLean, Virginia, office.
+For a free consultation, call 703-378-5000 or send us an email and schedule an appointment at our Fairfax, Virginia, office.